Arpitashukla09/Guardian-AI/README.md

 5. Make a POST request to http://127.0.0.1:5000/predict with a sample tweet.

+## Live Demo

+You can access the live demo of the Hate Speech Detection API at [https://guardian-ai.onrender.com](https://guardian-ai.onrender.com).

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.